What Are Cookies and Why Are They Important

 The law is meant for the security of users and to protect their privacy and give them control over their data.

 Furthermore, they should provide users an option to opt-out of the data collection practice followed by mentioning the procedure guiding users on how to opt-out.

 Russian Data Protection Act does not have specific guidelines regarding the distribution of cookies, but the law mentions explicit consent of the addressee in case of regular postal and electronic messages, so it can be presumed that cookies require the opt-in consent of the users in Russia.

 Electronic Information and Transaction Law of Indonesia applies to all cookies storing personal data of the users.

 Whereas the law does not apply if the cookie is created and used merely for analytical purposes and has nothing to do with the personal information of the consumers.

 Just like Indonesia, data protection law in Brazil requires user’s consent when storing cookies with personal information of the users.

-Despite all the privacy and security concerns, cookies are very useful and handy as they make it possible for the websites to remember us ensuring comfortable and hassle-free browsing experience.
+Despite all the privacy and security concerns, cookies are very useful and handy as they make it possible for the websites to remember us ensuring a comfortable and hassle-free browsing experience.

 They certainly can pose security issues and privacy concerns if they’re being used without users’ consent and knowledge.
-This nuisance can be easily controlled though as modern browsers features various settings to change the default cookie behavior.
+This nuisance can be easily controlled though as modern browsers feature various settings to change the default cookie behavior.